skylark-ajaxify/skylark-ajaxfy-vvm/README.md

-# skylark-fw-vvmm
+# skylark-fw-vvm
-The skylark view-viewmodel-model framework
+The skylark view-viewmodel framework